rootiest/zippy-klipper_config/extras/filament_change/README.md

     variable_auto_load: True                # Set this to False if you do not want the filament to load auomatically

 This option governs whether the filament sensor detecting the filament being inserted will trigger a `LOAD_FILAMENT` automatically.
+It is enabled (`True`) by default.

     variable_load_delay: 0                  # Delay before loading on filament insert

 This variable defines the delay before loading when a filament insertion is detected.
 The value is given in seconds.
 This will only apply when `variable_auto_load: True`

+    variable_auto_unload: False             # Set this to True to have runouts and color-changes unload right away

+This option governs whether the filament will be unloaded immediately after a runout is triggered (`FILAMENT_RUNOUT`) or a slicer-initiated filament/color-change occurs (`M600`) It is disabled (`False`) by default.
 # Usage

 This macro can be used in a few ways as described below: